vatsal-afk/Facto/README.md

     Note right of LiveBroadcast: Extracting and transcribing YouTube live videos Note right of GraphAnalysis: Web scraping and graph-based news analysis
 ```
+### Thank You!
+Developed by Vatsal, Vishesh, Tanmay and Aman 🚀